Reconstructing Effective Lagrangians Embedding Residual Family Symmetries: Application to Models of Flavourful Leptoquarks

 The results in \eqref{Left_RFS_in_Model}-\eqref{eq:D15genMass} strongly indicate that the second and third generations of LH quarks should transform as a $D_{15}$ doublet, while the first generation of up quarks transforms as a non-trivial singlet.
 Similarly, the first and third generations of RH up and down quarks should transform as a non-trivial singlet, while the second generation of both families transforms trivially.
 Furthermore, \eqref{Preserved_elements} indicates that the flavons $\phi_{d,u}$ associated to these sectors should transform as a ${\bf{2_1}}$ under $D_{15}$, a fact that helped us derive \eqref{vevs}.
 This information is summarized in Table \ref{Tab:D15AQuantumNumbers}.

-With an appropriate shaping symmetry preventing $\phi_a$ from coupling to undesirable sectors,\footnote{However, we will soon see that off-diagonal entries in $Y_d^{''\dagger}$ will become desirable once we begin to discuss the leptoquark sector below, and therefore the implied shaping symmetry present in \eqref{eq:D15quarkLag} will be modified to allow such additional operators.} one can quickly obtain the model-basis Yukawa sector for the quarks using Table \ref{Tab:D15AQuantumNumbers},
+With an appropriate shaping symmetry preventing $\phi_{d,u}$ from coupling to undesirable sectors as well as distinguishing $u_{R}^{''1}$ from $u_{R}^{''3}$ and $d_{R}^{''1}$ from $d_{R}^{''3}$,\footnote{However, we will soon see that off-diagonal entries in $Y_d^{''\dagger}$ will become desirable once we begin to discuss the leptoquark sector below, and therefore the implied shaping symmetry present in \eqref{eq:D15quarkLag} will be modified to allow such additional operators.} one can quickly obtain the model-basis Yukawa sector for the quarks using Table \ref{Tab:D15AQuantumNumbers},

 where Higgs fields and scale suppressions are again ommitted.
 Using the VEV from \eqref{vevs} and product rules from Appendix \ref{app:D15}, we get the following Yukawa matrices

 Assembling these into their Hermitian combinations, one arrives at